geoffmc95/Playwright-element-analyzer/README.md

 # Playwright-element-analyzer
-Analyzes all elements on any given set of URL's to establish similar locators to use in your basepage POM.
+Analyzes all elements on any given set of URL's to establish similar locators to use in your basepage POM. <br/>
+Automatically creates a basepage.ts file, and generates a report based on its findings.

 ## Dependencies: <br/>